 Share the Communication Trust's films that help parents to encourage their child to interact and talk with them.
 The four films are divided into age groups, from newborns up to the age of three.
 There's also guidance to help you get the best from the films when working with parents.

 If you work with any families with English as an additional language, you might like to share the quick tips available bilingually in 17 languages from the National Literacy Trust.
 They include topics like Talk to your baby in your own language, Dummies and talking and Sharing songs and rhymes.
-And check out our Supporting children with English as an additional language page as there are tips for working with their families too.

 Files available to download